-Projects that cross wetlands, streams and other features deemed "Waters of the United States" (WOTUS) generally require U.S. Army Corps of Engineers (USACE) permits and must mitigate their impacts under the Clean Water Act (CWA) Section 404.
-Since the 2006 U.S. Supreme Court Rapanos decision, the USACE (and USEPA) have been asserting jurisdiction over any wet areas that have a "significant nexus" to downstream navigable waters.54 This test has been met with very little nexus or significance between the actual wetland at issue and navigable waters.
+Projects that cross wetlands, streams and other features deemed "Waters of the United States" (WOTUS) generally require USACE permits and must mitigate their impacts under CWA Section 404.
+Since the 2006 U.S. Supreme Court Rapanos decision, the USACE (and USEPA) have been asserting jurisdiction over any wet areas that have a "significant nexus" to downstream navigable waters.
+This test has been met with very little nexus or significance between the actual wetland at issue and navigable waters.

-The average applicant for an individual permit spends 788 days and \$271,596 to complete the process.55 (And if the process is beginning with an EIS, it may take three to six years (or longer) until the environmental reviews are complete.
+The average applicant for an individual permit spends 788 days and \$271,596 to complete the process.
+(And if the process is beginning with an EIS, it may take three to six years (or longer) until the environmental reviews are complete.
 See Section II.D above.)
 Following are details of the various chokepoints the project proponent may encounter during the permit issuance process.